ContinuingEdCourses.Net Courses for Mental Health Professionals

 Jason H. King, Ph.D.

-Jason H. King, Ph.D. co-owned and clinically directed an outpatient mental health and substance abuse treatment clinic that collected data for the American Psychiatric Association’s Routine Clinical Practice field trials that informed the DSM-5 revision process.
-Because of this role, page 914 of the DSM-5 lists him as a Collaborating Investigator.
+Jason H. King, Ph.D., co-owned and clinically directed an outpatient mental health and substance abuse treatment clinic that collected data for the American Psychiatric Association’s Routine Clinical Practice field trials that informed the DSM-5 revision process.
+Because of this role, page 1,000 of the DSM-5-TR lists him as a Collaborating Investigator.
 He served as a DSM-5 Revision Task Force committee member for the American Mental Health Counselors Association (AMHCA) and the American Counseling Association (ACA), and has given over 200 national and international trainings on the DSM-5 since its publication in May 2013.

 Dr. King served as a Behavioral Health Clinical Panel Member for Stanford University's Health Policy Center for Primary Care and Outcomes Research.
-In this role, he assisted in the investigation of community-level quality indicators related to suicidal ideation, serious mental illness, substance use, depression, anxiety, adjustment, and psychotic disorders; and intimate partner violence and abuse.
-He is the DSM-5 content editor for the textbooks DSM-5® and Family Systems and Diagnosing Children and Adolescents: Guide for Mental Health Practitioners, and is the co-author of chapters in forthcoming books Foundations of Couples, Marriage, and Family Counseling and the second edition of the DSM 5 Casebook.
+In this role, he assisted in the investigation of community-level quality indicators related to suicidal ideation, serious mental illness, substance use, depression, anxiety, adjustment, and psychotic disorders, and intimate partner violence and abuse.
+He is the DSM-5 content editor for the textbooks DSM-5-TR® and Family Systems and Diagnosing Children and Adolescents: Guide for Mental Health Practitioners, and is the co-author of chapters in Foundations of Couples, Marriage, and Family Counseling and Casebook for DSM-5.

 Gerald P. Koocher, Ph.D., ABPP